Co-funded by the European Union, AfricaConnect2 follows the successful completion of the

 A continuing success story

-The UbuntuNet network is the regional R&E internet network in Eastern and Southern Africa.
+The UbuntuNet network is the regional research and education internet network in Eastern and Southern Africa.
 Through the procurement and deployment of high-speed internet connections across the region, between 2011 and 2014, the AfricaConnect project significantly contributed to the UbuntuNet network.

 Through its connections to the

-GÉANT network, the UbuntuNet network enables thousands of researchers and students across the region to exchange data and to collaborate more efficiently with their European and global counterparts in international R&E projects.
+GÉANT network, the UbuntuNet network enables thousands of researchers and students across the region to exchange data and to collaborate more efficiently with their European and global counterparts in international research and education projects.